Apps

 Despite the lack of clinically defined diagnostic criteria, it is felt that PDA encompasses those children who are demand and expectations avoidant 'to an extreme extent'.
 This means the individual becomes highly reactive when demands and expectations are placed upon them by others.

-Types of PDA
+Everyday Features of PDA

 Much like with an Autism Spectrum Disorder diagnosis, those who fit the PDA profile present with individualised symptoms which can present differently from person to person.